esa-cci/esa-climate-toolbox/docs/source/quick_start.rst

 ESA CCI Toolbox Notebooks Setup
 ==================
-To run the Notebooks in this folder, you will need a Python environment with the ESA CCI Toolbox installed.
+To run the Notebooks you will need a Python environment with the ESA CCI Toolbox installed.
 For creating such an environment follow the instructions given in the **3.Installation guide**.
 Before using Jupyter Lab for the first time install the :code:`jupyterlab` and :code:`jupyterlab-geojson package`.